Here's where you can treat yourself to a high tea in Newcastle

 Coco Monde Chocolateria

-Available daily and at any time of day, Coco Monde Chocolateria's high teas are a lovely way to get a taste for the cafe's house-made chocolate and other treats.
-The decadent two-course high tea features a variety of sweet and savoury goodies, and there's even gluten free, vegetarian, and vegan options.
+Available daily and at any time of day (bookings essential), Coco Monde Chocolateria's high teas are a lovely way to get a taste for the cafe's house-made chocolate and other treats.
+The decadent two-course high tea features a variety of sweet and savoury goodies, and they will cater for dietary requirements.
 Enjoy high tea plus one drink on arrival for $69.90 per person, or add on a glass of champagne on arrival with a Belgian chocolate-coated strawberry for $79.90.

 Where: 80 Darby St, Cooks Hill